dobriban/stat-ml-edu/README.md

 #### Overviews of statistical machine learning theory
 - [Duchi: Lecture Notes on Statistics and Information Theory](https://web.stanford.edu/class/stats311/lecture-notes.pdf) - Eclectic modern topics in modern statistical learning, at the interface of stats and ML: intro to information theory tools, PAC-Bayes, minimax lower bounds (estimation and testing), probabilistic prediction, calibration, online game playing, online optimization, etc.
 - [Bach: Learning Theory from First Principles](https://www.di.ens.fr/~fbach/ltfp_book.pdf)
 - [RJ Tibshirani: Lecture Notes on Advanced Topics in Statistical Learning: Spring 2023](https://www.stat.berkeley.edu/~ryantibs/statlearn-s23/) - Overview of a variety of important dna modern topics in statistical machine learning.
+Some topics are advanced and hard to find summarized in other places, e.g., conformal prediction under distribution shift and calibration.

 #### Semiparametrics
 - [van der Vaart: Semiparametric Statistics, Chapter III of Lectures at Ecole d'Ete de Probabilites de Saint-Flour XXIX, 1999](https://www.amazon.com/Lectures-Probability-Theory-Statistics-Bolthausen/dp/3540437363) - Concise and mathematically rigorous introduction to key ideas in semiparametrics.
+Defines notions of tangent sets, influence functions, efficiency, etc.
-- [Kosorok: Introduction to Empirical Processes and Semiparametric Inference](https://www.amazon.com/Introduction-Empirical-Processes-Semiparametric-Statistics/dp/0387749772) - Detailed and rigorous introduction to semiparametrics, also containing the required background from empirical process theory.
+- [Kosorok: Introduction to Empirical Processes and Semiparametric Inference](https://www.amazon.com/Introduction-Empirical-Processes-Semiparametric-Statistics/dp/0387749772) - Detailed and rigorous introduction to semiparametrics, also containing the required background from empirical process theory (and necessary math background, such as topics from functional analysis).
 A number of detailed examples are presented, which greatly aid appreciating the power of the theory.
 - [Bickel, Klaassen, Ritov, Wellner: Efficient and Adaptive Estimation for Semiparametric Models](https://www.amazon.com/Efficient-Adaptive-Estimation-Semiparametric-Models/dp/0387984739/) - Thorough and rigorous, but also heavy, treatise on semi-parametrics; including some required background on local asymptotic normality.
 The first few chapters present the general theory and and can be focused on during a first reading.